 Successful candidates will need to complete a comprehensive security check in order to gain full access to Parliament.

-The Speaker’s Parliamentary Placements Scheme welcomes enquiries and applications from everyone who does not have access to the traditional routes into Parliament.
-Black Asian and Minority Ethic people are currently underrepresented and are encouraged to apply.
+The Speaker’s Parliamentary Placement Scheme welcomes enquiries and applications from everyone who does not have access to the traditional routes into Parliament.
+Black, Asian, Minority Ethnic people and those with disabilities are currently underrepresented and are encouraged to apply.

 For the full job description please see the link at the bottom of this page.